Can I deduct unpaid rent from the security deposit in West Virginia?

 Answer:

-(1) The payment of rent due, including the reasonable charges for late payment of rent specified in the rental agreement;
+• The rent due, including any late payment charges specified in the rental agreement;

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.